“I realize that helping others plan their financial future is, in and of itself, a philanthropic endeavor,” Lewis says of his work.

 When asked to use one word to describe himself professionally, Lewis says, “Reliable.
 Everywhere I’ve worked, I’ve been given that greatest compliment: if you want the job done right, get Lewis to do it.”

 Lewis says he doesn’t understand the concept of “free time.”
 When away from the office, Lewis spends his time with his wife and sons.
-His wife is an Occupational Therapist who works with disadvantaged youth and both his sons are in the gifted program at their elementary school.
+His wife is an Occupational Therapist who works with disadvantaged youth and both his sons are in the gifted program at their respective school.
 “There’s always something to do,” he says.
 Another interesting tidbit about Lewis and his family: “We’re tall.
-My sons are 10 and 8 and are the average size of a 13 and 11 year-old, respectively.
+My 12-year-old son is almost as tall as my wife (she’s 5’8”) and my 10-year-old is pushing 5’4”.
 Of course, I am 6’8”.
 I constantly hit my head on things, from doorways to ceiling fans to low-flying aircraft.”